Skip to main content

 Configuration Language

-The OpenFGA's Configuration Language is used to build a representation of a system's authorization model.
-It informs OpenFGA's API on what the object types in the system are and how they could relate to one another.
-It describes the relations possible on an object of a certain type and lists the conditions under which one is related to that object.
+OpenFGA's Configuration Language builds a representation of a system's authorization model, which informs OpenFGA's API on the object types in the system and how they relate to each other.
+The Configuration Language describes the relations possible for an object of a given type and lists the conditions under which one is related to that object.

-The DSL and the JSON syntax are two presentations of that configuration language.
-The JSON syntax is accepted by the API and closely matches the API described in the Zanzibar paper.
-The DSL is syntactic sugar on top of the JSON syntax and compiles down to it before being sent to OpenFGA's API.
-The DSL is meant to make modeling easier and more intuitive.
+The Configuration Language can be presented in DSL or JSON syntax.
+The JSON syntax is accepted by the API and closely tracks the language in the Zanzibar paper.
+The DSL adds syntactic sugar on top of JSON for ease of use, but compiles down to JSON before being sent to OpenFGA's API.
+JSON syntax is used to call API directly or through the SDKs, while DSL is used to interact with OpenFGA in the Playground, and they can be switched between throughout this documentation.

 What Does The Configuration Language Look Like?

 Below is a sample authorization model.
-In the next sections we'll go over the building blocks that make the OpenFGA configuration language.
+The next sections discuss the basics of the OpenFGA configuration language.

 model